-Specifies the position of the keyfield as for a field variable.
-The keyfield must be entirely within a maximum length record and only a half or abshalf keyfield may have an odd position.
-The keyfield Consists of at least one simple field of the type specified.
+Specifies the position of the keyfield.

+The keyfield must be entirely within a maximum length record and only a byte or absbyte keyfield may have an odd position.

+The keyfield consists of at least one simple field of the type specified.
 This field will have <firstaddr> as the field address.
-If <lastaddr> is used, it must have the value:
+If Klastaddr> is used, it must have the value: